Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 Among those visitors are couples looking for the sweeter side of the city: those seeking activities for two.
 Boston is indeed a fantastic destination for couples travel, especially for those seeking luxury combined with a variety of urban adventures.

-Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents), we have compiled a solid guide for a romantic weekend in Boston.
-From what to do and see, to where to eat and where to stay, this guide will help you plan an amazing Boston getaway with your significant other.
+Combining our own romantic Boston itinerary along with research (plus expert advice from some friends who are Boston residents), we have compiled a solid guide for a romantic weekend in Boston.
+From what to do and see, to where to eat and where to stay, this guide will help you plan a romantic Boston getaway with your significant other.

 A Romantic Getaway in Boston – an Overview